How to Choose an Apartment for Your Family: A Guide for Newcomers

 Shared living areas

-Ground-floor untis for safety
+Ground-floor units for safety

 Ensure bedroom count complies with the National Occupancy Standard.
 Two-bedroom apartments are often a practical choice for many families, though larger households may require three or more bedrooms.